 Behind Masoom Minawala’s success story

-The content creator is at Milan Fashion Week right now — just one of the pit stops on a journey that’s betting on cultivating human connections instead of merely ‘influencing’
+Fashion content creator Masoom Minawala is at Milan Fashion Week right now — just one of the pit stops on a journey that’s betting on cultivating human connections instead of merely ‘influencing’.

 The influencer is dead.
 At 29, and just over a decade into her career that began with a fashion blog in 2011, nobody knows it better than Masoom Minawala.
 Dividing her time between Mumbai and Antwerp, vignettes of Minawala’s charmed life have attracted a followership of over 1.2 million on Instagram, her online presence now managed by a team of 15 full-time employees that handle everything from the content creator’s wardrobe to business development, collaborations to captions.